Tunisia: Saied Receives PM and Acting Justice Minister

 There is no question of discrimination on the basis of wealth or political alliances, he insisted.

+This is indeed a "conspiracy", he accused, calling on the prosecutor's office to act immediately to apply the law.

+The President of the Republic described the situation in the country as "very dangerous", assuring "that he will not allow anyone to undermine the state and its institutions".

-Furthermore, Said invited the acting Minister of Justice to assume her role of triggering public actions, stressing the imperative of addressing requests for the lifting of immunity to the House of People's Representatives (ARP).
+Furthermore, Saied invited the acting Minister of Justice to assume her role of initiating public action, stressing the imperative of sending requests for the lifting of immunity to the House of People's Representatives (ARP).

 The law offers this immunity to guarantee the independence of the deputy in the discharge of his duties, he said.